 Recycled polyester: an eco-responsible solution?

 Our school bags are made in 80% recycled polyester .
-80% because some materials like the bottom, which is made of waterproof imitation leather for added strength, cannot be recycled.
+80% because some materials, like the base, which is made of waterproof faux leather for added durability, are not recyclable.

-Although recycled, it remains Polyester (PET) and therefore a plastic material.
-Recycling limits the primary production of polyester but will never replace it, the polyester which cannot be recycled infinitely .
+Although recycled, it remains polyester (PET), therefore a plastic material.
+Recycling limits primary polyester production but will never replace it. polyester cannot be recycled infinitely .

-Could we use more environmentally friendly materials?
-An update on our research and experiments on this topic.
+Could we use more sustainable materials?
+A look at our research and experiences on this subject.

 What is recycled polyester?

 Polyester is manufactured as a fiber for the fashion industry.
 It makes up 70% of our clothing.
-It is a plastic material therefore a petroleum derivative.
-It is made from plastic waste (bottles, clothing, packaging, etc.).
-Recycled polyester, although recycled, remains Polyester and therefore a plastic material.
+It is a plastic material So it's a petroleum derivative.
+It's made from plastic waste (bottles, clothing, packaging, etc.).
+Recycled polyester, although recycled, is still polyester, therefore a plastic material.

-Recycling limits the primary production of polyester but will never replace it, as polyester cannot be recycled infinitely.
-Recycled polyester is available from ocean pollution control.
-It is therefore more virtuous because, in addition to limiting production, it reduces the amount of plastic present in the environment, allowing it to be "purified."
+Recycling limits primary polyester production but will never replace it, as polyester cannot be recycled indefinitely.
+Recycled polyester made from ocean cleanup is available.
+It is therefore more environmentally friendly because, in addition to limiting production, it reduces the amount of plastic in the environment, thus "purifying" it.

 Our recycled polyester is GRS certified .
 It provides you with technical, environmental, social and health guarantees.